tejuscs/ADBD-Labs/adb-event-notifications/adb-event-notifications.md

 - On the **Create Rule** page, provide a name and event conditions as shown in the screen shot below.
 A rule condition can be an event-type with one or more attributes and filter tags.

-    - For example, here our event-type is **Autonomous Database - Create Instance Begin** and is set on the **Database** service for compartment user04Compartment (we provide the OCID in the attribute) with a filter tag to indicate **production** instances only.
+    - For example, here our event-type is **Autonomous AI Database - Create Instance Begin** and is set on the **Database** service for compartment user04Compartment (we provide the OCID in the attribute) with a filter tag to indicate **production** instances only.

-    - Basically, what we are saying here is 'Trigger a notification event when an Autonomous Database with a tag tier=production is created in the compartment with OCID xyz...'.
+    - Basically, what we are saying here is 'Trigger a notification event when an Autonomous AI Database with a tag tier=production is created in the compartment with OCID xyz...'.

     ![This image shows the result of performing the above step.](./images/events2.png " ")